sofiabarragan/website/content/project/bayes_cap/index.md

 </center>

 Our results are then likely biased by the spatial relationships between neighborhoods.
 As such, we could extend this work to the spatial domain using methods from the `CARBayes` or `INLA` packages.
-Following work by [Katie Jolly and Raven McKnight](https://www.ravenmcknight.com/post/carbayes-tutorial/), we have outlined a spatial workflow for both the eviction and rental price models using `CARBayes` in the appendix.
+Following work by [Katie Jolly and Raven McKnight](https://www.ravenmcknight.com/post/carbayes-tutorial/), we have outlined a spatial workflow for both the eviction and rental price models using `CARBayes` in the [appendix](file:///Users/freddy/Documents/GitHub/454/checkpoint/CH5.html#Appendix).
 However, because spatial models were beyond the scope of this project and class, we'd like to emphasize that in a more detailed analysis the models we outline in the appendix would likely be adjusted in `STAN` or `CARBayes` to use different likelihoods, spatial effect priors (e.g. BYM, Intrinsic CAR, etc), and different priors for the predictors' coefficients.
 Further, in a more detailed analysis, we would explicitly describe the mathematical construction of the models.

-Although a lot of work went into designing models with causal blocking and confounding in mind, our models remain imperfect.
-Some major limitations involved the encoding of transportation deserts and the presence of unmeasured confounders.Because we may not have not accounted for all structural predictors in housing equity such as a neighborhood’s rent control policies nor have we adjusted for the reasons behind eviction, we cannot be entirely confident about our models' conclusions.

-Across our models, it becomes clear that many of the structural housing and demographic issues present in NYC need to be more rigorously addressed by both policy-makers and its citizens, regardless of these particular models' performance.
+Across our models— and regardless of spatial autocorrelation or quality— it is clear that many of the structural housing and demographic issues present in NYC need to be more rigorously addressed by both policy-makers and its citizens.
 Health begins at home.
 And if NYC's Black and Latinx residents are being crushed under the fist of inequity and consequently experiencing increased risks of eviction or tenuous rental prices, then it becomes a health imperative to critically and revolutionarily address NYC's housing system.